What is Early Entry (dual credit)?

 Click here to view the current Refund Schedule.

 How do students get final grades for NDSCS classes?

-Final Grade Reports will be mailed to students after each semester.
 Click here for instructions to request an official transcript.

 Does the college transcript specify which courses are Early Entry credit courses?

 Do Early Entry classes taken from NDSCS transfer to other colleges?